 Exerpeutic Folding Magnetic Upright Bike with Pulse

 The Exerpeutic Folding Magnetic Upright is an affordable semi-recumbent exercise bike with a convenient folding design.
-This bike costs half, or less than half, of the competition, yet it provides a quality workout experience with a simple and no-frills design that gets the job done.
-It has eight levels of smooth and quiet magnetic resistance for workouts ranging from easy to moderate in difficulty.
+This bike provides a quality workout experience at nearly half the cost of the competition, with a simple and no-frills design that gets the job done.
+It has eight smooth and quiet magnetic resistance levels for workouts ranging from easy to moderate in difficulty.
 The simple console has an LCD display and a single button to control your workout information.
 The large padded seat was reasonably comfortable, and it has padded handles around the console with integrated heart rate sensors.
 The simple folding design significantly reduces its footprint when not in use and can easily fit in a closet or the corner of your room.
 It is also relatively lightweight and has integrated transport wheels, making it easier than most to move around.

-Despite having "Upright" in its name, the Exerpeutic Folding Magnetic seems a lot more like a semi-recumbent than a true upright style bike.
+The Exerpeutic Folding Magnetic seems a lot more like a semi-recumbent than a proper upright style bike despite having "Upright" in its name.
 It has a somewhat relaxed seated position, and you can't get off the seat and stand while pedaling the way you can on an upright model.
-Testers also found its resistance range to be somewhat limited, making this bike generally unsuitable for a high-intensity workout.
-Beyond that, if you're limited on space, we feel this is a very reasonably priced and convenient option to consider.
+Testers also found its resistance range somewhat limited, making this bike generally unsuitable for a high-intensity workout.
+Beyond that, we feel this is a very reasonably priced and convenient option to consider if you're limited on space.

 Read review: Exerpeutic Folding Magnetic Upright